-Cowboy hustled up coin earlier in the night but he's not in the Rock to procure anything to enrich some smoking experience; rather, he purchases a packet of Brix (Quality Fragrances for Men), and in doing so grins and relates a story of a woman who said he smelled wonderful the last time he wore it, adding, "Maybe I can get lucky."
+Cowboy hustled up coin earlier in the night but he's in Rock land to procure anything to enrich some smoking experience; rather, he purchases a packet of Brix (Quality Fragrances for Men), and in doing so relates a story of a woman who said he smelled wonderful the last time he wore it.
+He grins.
+"Maybe I can get lucky."

-Now Cowboy has been homeless 19 years, and, yet, by miraculous fluke—evidenced by his teeth and shaven face—his world maybe isn't strictly defined by uncontrollable pursuits of the negative.
-He's made it livable, to a degree, yet it's obvious some enemy within still seizes his heart.
+Now Cowboy has been homeless 19 years, and, yet, by miraculous fluke — evidenced by his teeth and shaven face — his world maybe isn't strictly defined by uncontrollable pursuits of the negative.
+He's made it livable, to a degree, yet it's obvious he’s seized by some enemy within.